stephanjusypiw/sassbootswatch/readme.md

     ```
    (Note:  type **npm -v** to find the current version of current version of node)

-2. If you look at your Laravel 5 directory structure, you will now see a new folder under
+2. If you look at your Laravel 5.1 directory structure, you will now see a new folder under
  	the root folder called **node_modules**.
+Will see a hidden **.bin**, **gulp** and **laravel-elixir**
+ 	folder.

-3. Check to see if gulp is installed by typing the following at the command prompt:
+3. Check to see if gulp is installed in the root folder of your application
+    by typing the following at the command prompt:

     ```
 	gulp -v
 	```
-	in the root folder of your application

     In my case the output is:
 	```
 	-> gulp -v